visit/galaxy-docs/_includes/accommodation-content-filter.md

 	       ]
 	     }
 	   ],
-    "ContentFilter"{
+"ContentFilter":{
   "Information": {
     "Operator": "AND",
     "Queries": [
       {
+        "Id": 110,
+        "Type": "Has",
+        "Value": null
+      },
+      {
-          "Id": 0,
+        "Id": 100651,
         "Type": "Value",
-          "Value": "string",
+        "Value": "false",
-          "SubQuery": {
+        "SubQuery":{
-            "Operator": "OR",
+          "Operator": "AND",
           "Queries": [
             {
-                "Id": 100059,
+              "Id": 100666,
               "Type": "Value",
+              "Value": "false"
+            },
+            {
+              "Id": 100670,
+              "Type": "Value",
               "Value": "true"
-              },
-            "SubQuery": {}
             }
+          ]
         }
+      }
     ]
   }
 }
 	})
 });
 ```

-Filter products by the content of the Information they carry, by having an attribute or not having.
+Filter products by the content of the Information they carry.
+You can filter on the existence of an attribute or on its content.
+Subqueries are a bit tricky but essentially allow you to mix AND and OR operators.
+For example the sample query asks for products where the following boolean logic is met `Has attribute 110 **OR** Attribute 100651 is false **OR** (100666 is false **AND** 100666 is true)`

 ### Operator